EimanAsghar/FSND_Trivia/README.md

 # Full-Stack web developer Nanodegree - Trivia API
+# Introduction
+This project provide by Udacity to improve our skills in implement and test an API.
 # Geting Started
 - Base URL: this app run only rub locally and is not hosted as a base URL.
 - Authentication: Trivia app soes not require authentication or API key.